winterNebs/TETRIS-FAQ/docs/modern.md

 This is kind of ruins the whole set, since the winner is just who has a spike at the end.

-I would suggest to insert the garbage at a lower rate, like 1 line every 15 seconds.
+I would suggest to insert the garbage at a lower rate, like 1 line every 15 seconds or increase messiness (thanks dre)

 ## Gravity